Barista Guides5 min readMarch 4, 2026

 4.6(561 reviews)

-The Normcore WDT (Weiss Distribution Technique) tool V3 is designed to improve espresso extraction consistency.
-Featuring nine 304 stainless steel needles, it effectively breaks up clumps in coffee grounds before…
+The Normcore WDT (Weiss Distribution Technique) tool V3 improves espresso extraction consistency.
+Featuring nine 304 stainless steel needles, it effectively breaks up clumps in coffee grounds before tamping, leading to…

 Why Different Coffees Require Different Settings